surya8barca/House_Price_Predictor/README.md

 # House_Price_Predictor
- A machine learning code to predict House prices using linear regression and its web application using Flask
+A machine learning code to predict House prices using linear regression and deploying on web and android platform using Flask and Flutter